ml-archive/blog/source/our-stacks/front-end/index.md

 #### Angular
 [Angular](https://www.angularjs.org) is an open-source MV* framework for building single-page applications (SPAs).
 It has great features like Dependency Injection(DI), Two-way Bindings (model<-->view), Routing, Animation support built-in, Superb control over forms and much much more.

 We have been using Angular since version 1.1 for production and have released a slew of SPAs with this framework over the years.
-We feel that this framework has a enterprise level quality, and will continue to build our products with the latest 2.0 version.
+We feel that this framework has enterprise level quality, and will continue to build our products with the latest 2.0 version.

 #### Ionic
 The [Ionic](https://www.ionicframework.com) framework builds on top of Angular and gives us a set of tools to build both Native Apps as well as progressive web apps (PWAs).
 It offers a beautiful UI and access to native features like Cameras, File systems and more through Cordova.

 Being experienced with Angular, this framework was a natural choice for us as we were already familiar with the structures and syntax of Angular which is heavily utilized in Ionic.
-Through their CLI tools we can easily build apps ready to be deployed to the app stores as well as offering companion web apps sharing most of the same code base.
+Through their CLI tools we can easily build apps ready to be deployed to the app stores as well as offer companion web apps sharing most of the same code base.

 ### IDE
 Our IDE of choice is WebStorm/PHPStorm.
 Before we made the switch to actual IDEs (and boy are we glad we did), we used Sublime Text 2.

 ### Other tools
- - [Yeoman](http://yeoman.io/)* - He calls himself your friendly buttler, Yeoman is a CLI scaffolding tool that is easy to extend.
+ - [Yeoman](http://yeoman.io/)* - He calls himself your friendly butler, Yeoman is a CLI scaffolding tool that is easy to extend.
 We use this every day to scaffold out new parts of our applications using well defined templates.
  - [Gulp](http://gulpjs.com/)* - A task runner, we are currently working on moving all of our tasks from Grunt to Gulp because of its extensibility and tasks in parallel features.
  - [Grunt](http://gruntjs.com/)* - A task runner, Grunt in our case is currently used with our boilerplate for client products.
  - [Webpack](https://webpack.github.io/) - An amazing module bundler.